AnyLog-co/documentation/training/Session II (Deployment).md

 In this training, nodes will be assigned to a default configuration file.

 Advanced users can generate their own configuration file using a questionnaire, or placing the commands in a file or a policy.
-The [Netowrk Setup](../examples/Network%20setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
+* The [Netowrk Setup](../examples/Network%20setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
+* The [deploying_node](../deployments/deploying_node.md) document is a guide to deploy a network using a questionnaire.

 **Deployment Diagram**: